harvard-edtech/caccl-deploy/README.md

 Once this role is created its ARN should be added to your `caccl-deploy` configuration file.
 See "Configuring caccl-deploy" above.

+---

-### DocumentDB
+### Database

-For apps that require a DocumentDB instance include `"docDb": "true"` int your deploy configuration.
+For apps that require a database you must set `dbOptions.engine` to either "mysql" or "docdb" in your deploy configuration.
 You can add to an existing configuration using the `update` command.

-`caccl-deploy update -a [app name] docDb true`
+`caccl-deploy update -a [app name] dbOptions.engine mysql`

 By default you will get a single instance of type "t3.medium".
 We turn slow query profiling on by default.

-A shell script, `bin/docdb.sh` is provided to assist in accessing the resulting database.
+A shell script, `bin/docdb.sh` is provided to assist in accessing a DocumentDb instance via a bastion host.
 It might work out of the box or at least be useful as a starting point.

+##### Common db options

+`dbOptions.engine` - either "mysql" or "docdb"

+`dbOptions.instanceType` - default is "t3.medium".
+Consider at least "r5.large" for production.

+`dbOptions.instanceCount` - Default is "1".
+Production apps should use "2" to enable multi-az replication.

+`dbOptions.engineVersion` - use a specific version of the docdb or aurora/mysql engine.
+You probably don't need to set this.

+##### DocumentDb only

+`dbOptions.profiler` - Enable the DocDB cluster's slow query profiling option.
+The default threshold for what's considered a slow query is 500ms.

+##### Mysql only

+`dbOptions.databaseName` - Set this if you want a database to be automatically created during provisioning.

+##### DocumentDb environment variables

+If your deployment includes a DocumentDb cluster, the following environment variables will be injected into the app container's runtime:

+- MONGO_HOST - this is the full connection endpoint, including hostname and port
+- MONGO_USER - this will always be 'root'
+- MONGO_OPTIONS - somea necessary tls parameters
+- MONGO_PASS - value stored in secrets manager; the fargate task definition only gets the secret's ARN

+##### Mysql environment variables

+Likewise, if you're deploying a Mysql cluster, your container environment will get the following variables:

+- DATABASE_HOST - the full connection endpoint, including hostname and port
+- DATABASE_USER - this will always be 'root'
+- DATABASE_PASSWORD - value stored in secrets manager; the fargate task definition only gets the secret's ARN
+- DATABASE_NAME - whatever you set `dbOptions.databaseName` to, otherwise an empty string

+---

+### Cache

+If your app needs an instance of Elasticache (redis flavor) you must set `cacheOptions.engine` to "redis".
+You can add to an existing configuration using the `update` command.

+`caccl-deploy update -a [app name] cacheOptions.engine redis`

+By default you will get a single cache node instance of type "cache.t3.medium".

+##### Cache options

+`cacheOptions.engine` - currently the only choice is "redis"

+`cacheOptions.numCacheNodes` - Default is "1".
+Production apps should use "2" to enable multi-az replication.

+`cacheOptions.cacheNodeType` - Default is "cache.t3.medium".
+Consider "cache.r5.large" for production.

 ---